Belonging

 How we learn to leave ourselves behind

-Self-abandonment can look subtle.
+Self-abandonment can be subtle.
 It can look like agreeing when you meant no. It can look like ignoring your own needs until they turn into resentment.
 It can look like being so focused on being understood that you stop listening to yourself.

 Often, it starts early.
 It starts when telling the truth created consequences.
 When you were punished for emotion.
 When you were praised for being easy.
 When your needs were met only when you were convenient.
+Over time, your system gets good at disappearing in order to stay connected.

-And here’s the heartbreak of it.
-When you disappear, you may get inclusion, but you don’t get belonging.
+Here is the heartbreak of it.
+When you disappear, you may get inclusion.
+But you do not get belonging.
+Belonging requires presence.
+Your presence.

 A more durable starting point: self-loyalty